edricgsh/react-native-coaching-week-1/README.md

 ### Group Exercise

 1. The layout does not look quite right.
 Can you try to fix it?
-2. There is no cat shown to the user in the beginning.
-Can you fix it?
+2. The cat url is hardcoded for the first time.
+Can you make it dynamic?

 ## Step 4: Adding User Input and Submit Functionality